 Child support orders are most often determined by uniform guidelines that apply to most cases in the state of New Hampshire.
 Under the guidelines, each parent is responsible for a portion of a child's basic support costs equal to their share of the family income.
 Child support is considered to be a fundamental right for all children, and failure to pay it as required may result in significant legal consequences, including the loss of a driver's license or even imprisonment.

 Sometimes, a court orders child support based on your current income or obligations.
 If circumstances change and the ordered amount of support is no longer necessary, courts will typically review child support agreements upon request (usually every three years) in order to determine if any such changes have occurred.
 They may also review a child support order before the three-year mark has passed if there has been a significant event that warrants modification, such as disability status of parent or child.

 Like support agreements, courts do not like to upset residential placement or schedules of children and typically will refrain from making changes if at all possible.
 However, if there is a material change in circumstances, the court may consider a modification of a parenting agreement at any time.
 A move to a new state or one parent beginning to abuse substances would be two examples of circumstances that could lead to modification.

 If the two parties agree on a proposed change, they can simply petition together for the court to approve the new agreement and modify the original one.
 If there is a disagreement, the court will need to assess whether a modification is appropriate.
 In these cases, having a knowledgeable legal advocate on your side will help protect your best interests.

 Contact us today

-To learn more about the legal services our family law attorneys in New Hampshire can provide to clients in these modification cases, contact Burns, Bryant, Cox, Rockefeller & Durkin, P.A. today.
+To learn more about the legal services our family law attorneys in Dover and Portsmouth can provide to clients in these modification cases, contact Burns, Bryant, Cox, Rockefeller & Durkin, P.A. today.